- 1 Important tips for crop rotation

 Sclerotinia stem rot risk may also increase with a shorter rotation (fewer non-canola crops grown between canola crops) on the same field.
 But with sclerotinia spores spreading so easily by wind and with 20 million (or more) acres of canola in Western Canada, rotation is not an effective management strategy for sclerotinia stem rot.

-Rotation with cereals will reduce canola disease, provided that volunteer canola and cruciferous weeds are controlled in the cereal break crops.
+Rotation with cereals will reduce canola disease, provided that volunteer canola and Plants belonging to the family Brassicaceae or (previously referred to as) Cruciferae.
+More weeds are controlled in the cereal break crops.
 Also, rotation with canola can reduce many cereal diseases such as common root rot, take-all and tan spot.
 Australian research has documented a significant reduction in take-all disease of wheat following canola, indicating that canola has a biofumigation effect.

 Rotation with other crops will not necessarily reduce the disease risk.
 Yield reductions may occur when canola is grown on stubble of other crops susceptible to the same diseases.
 For example, broadleaf crops, especially those in the Brassica family (ex. mustard), can be hosts to diseases found in canola (Table 2).